Sydney travel tips provide you with some information about roads and parking, when to buy your petrol, how to apply for a driving licence.

 The two big supermarkets Woolworth and Coles have their own petrol loyalty programmes.

-Some motorways have tolls, others are free.
+Some motorways charge tolls, others are free.

 The tolls can apply only going into one direction, such as for example: